eamsen/ace/README.md

 by Eugen Sawin <esawin@me73.com>

 # Current version
-This is the version used to win the competition at the CSPs course at the University of Freiburg.
+This is the version that was used to win the competition at the CSPs course at the University of Freiburg.
 It is a stripped version of the original solver missing a lot of (suboptimal/not optimized) techniques and supporting only binary constraints.
 At some point, I will merge the original features back into this repository, as